 What are auditory skills?

-Auditory skills are hearing, one of the traditional five senses.
+Auditory skills relate to hearing, one of the traditional five senses.
+Hearing skills have a direct effect on how children will learn other skills.
 The ability to hear affects many other skills, including speaking, listening, learning and thinking.
-Hearing skills have a direct effect on how children will learn other skills.

 How can you help baby develop auditory skills?